 We’re not saying you should go out there and do your thing.
 But a tried-and-tested formula can carry you a very long way.

-If you’re interested in how other businesses (both similar and different from yours) have done this effectively, check out our Dashly case studies.
+If you’re interested in how other businesses (similar and different from yours) have done this effectively, check out our Dashly case studies.
 There are some fantastic insights in there that you can start using in your business today.